mtrigueira/JGoF/src/main/java/org/example/gof/behaviour/state/State.md

         handle()
     }

-    Context o--> State
+    State <--o Context
     State <|..
 StateA
     State <|..
 StateB
 ```
 This pattern is associated with State Transitions.

-In the example the transistions are handled by the Context.
+In the example the transitions are handled by the Context.
 They could be
 handled by the states.

 Also offered by GoF are table driven approaches credited to Cargill.